 - Hygenic Design for Cable Routing

-This area of inspection is to ensure that the labeling and tagging of components and equipment is complete and in compliance with the project’s design specifications.
+This area of inspection ensures that the labelling and tagging of components and equipment is complete and in compliance with the project’s design specifications.

-- Devices and components are labeled according to the electrical schematics
+- Devices and components are labelled according to the electrical schematics

 - Shock warning labels are applied